jumehan/jumehan/README.md

 ### Hi, I’m @jumehan 👩🏻‍💻

-- 💾 I write programs in HTML, CSS, JavaScript, Python, SQL & more...
+- 💾 I write programs in HTML, CSS, JavaScript, React, Python, SQL & more...
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/juliemenghan/)
 - 🗂️ To see fun projects I've worked on, check my pins below or visit my [Portfolio](https://juliehan.me/)